-Introduction
+1 Introduction

-The share of wealth held by top percentiles in the United States provocatively peaked before both the Great Crash in 1929 and the global financial crisis of 2007-2008.
-Is economic inequality a destabilizing economic force?
+The share of wealth held by top percentiles in the US provocatively peaks before both the Great Crash in 1929 and the global financial crisis of 2007-2008.1 Is economic inequality a destabilizing economic force?
 Or is the pronounced correlation a symptom of deeper economic perturbations?
-The objective of this article is to conceptualize the relationship between wealth inequality and macroeconomic instability as manifested through the financial sector.
+The objective of this paper is to conceptualize the relationship between wealth inequality and macroeconomic instability as manifested through the financial sector.
 One goal is to demonstrate how the wealth distribution can alter the configuration of the financial economy into more or less stable arrangements.
 The approach can be summarized thusly: consider two identical economies that are observed at a point in time and distinguished only by their distributions of wealth.
-Which is more unstable in the event of a negative shock to income: the driver of cash flows or financial asset holders?
+Which is more unstable in the event of a negative income shock?
 To answer, an interpersonal financial network model is constructed using elements of graph theory.
 The model is then repeatedly simulated, generating predictions about the endogenous role of wealth distributions on financial stability.
 It suggests one direct channel from top wealth inequality to the vulnerability of a financial economy in the event of a shock.